 In the campground sites B2 and D3 are fully accessible and are reserved for campers with accessibility needs.

-Limited areas of the cave are accessible to wheelchairs.
-Please call ahead (605-745-4600) to make special arrangements for a special tour or ask at the park's information desk.
-There are fees charged for these services.
-Visit this page for more information: Tours for Visitors with Special Needs
+Limited areas of the cave are accessible to wheelchairs and folks with limited mobility.
+Please call ahead (605-745-4600) to make arrangements for an Accessible Cave Tour or ask at the park's information desk.

 Driving through or hiking in the park to view the diverse ecosystems and wildlife native to the American prairie is a delight for all visitors.